Ghotet/ghost-debloat/README.md

 ---

+## ⚠️ System Safety Notes

+This script is designed specifically for **laptop and portable PC users**.
+It will **not** disable or affect:
+- Bluetooth functionality
+- Wi-Fi and networking services
+- Audio drivers or touchpad-related components

+All aggressive options (like Sticky Notes removal) are **commented out by default**.
+Restore point is created at the start for rollback support.

+If any issues occur or services are impacted unexpectedly, open an issue in the repo and it’ll be reviewed.

+> *Precision, not destruction.*

+---

 ## Notes

 This script was co-developed using GPT-4 for logic optimization, flag modularity, and PowerShell syntax support.
 Human intelligence guided the vision—AI filled in the syntax.